mini0192/websocket-doc-ui/DEVELOPER_GUIDE.md

 - **Annotation-Driven Documentation:** Easily document your WebSocket topics using the `@WebSocketTopic` annotation.
 - **Flexible Payload Schema Generation:**
-    - **Default JSON Examples:** Automatically generates pretty-printed JSON examples for your message payloads.
+    - **Default JSON Examples:** Automatically generates pretty-printed JSON examples for your message payloads using `TypeToJson`.
-    - **TypeScript Type Definitions:** Can be configured to generate TypeScript-friendly type definitions instead of JSON examples.
+    - **TypeScript Type Definitions:** Can be configured to generate TypeScript-friendly type definitions using `TypeToTypeScript`.
         - Primitive Java types (e.g., `String`, `int`, `boolean`) are mapped to their corresponding TypeScript types (`string`, `number`, `boolean`).
         - Collections (`java.util.List`, arrays) are represented as `Type[]` (e.g., `string[]`, `number[]`).
         - Lists of Enum types are formatted as `('ENUM_VAL1', 'ENUM_VAL2')[]`.